bethhansen/intro-week-portfolio/README.md

 ## Description

-Our projects is as follows......
+This project is as follows from the Epicodus curriculum:
 Portfolio Landing Page
 Create a portfolio webpage using HTML and CSS, which will later act as the landing page for your programming portfolio.
 Do not use a template to create your initial HTML/bootstrap setup.
 Begin your work with an empty page and an initial empty commit.

-Your project should include the following:
+The project should include the following:

 Your name.
 An image of you, or something that represents you.